Kathryn Grayson: 1940s

 In 1940, an MGM talent scout saw Grayson performing at a music festival.
-Metro hoped to find a replacement for Deanna Durbin, who left the studio for Universal Pictures.
-For the next 18 months, Grayson went through voice lessons, drama coaching, diction, diets and exercise.
-Within a year, Grayson had her first screen test.
-However, the studio executives were not satisfied, and she went through a further six months of lessons until she made her first film appearance in 1941's Andy Hardy's Private Secretary as the character's secretary Kathryn Land.
-In the film, she takes part in three musical numbers.
+MGM hoped to find a replacement for Deanna Durbin, who had left the studio for Universal Pictures.
+For the next 18 months, Grayson took voice, drama and diction lessons and followed a routine of dieting and exercise.
+Within a year, she had her first screen test.
+However, studio executives were not satisfied, and she endured a further six months of lessons until she made her first film appearance in 1941's Andy Hardy's Private Secretary as secretary Kathryn Land, participating in three musical numbers.

-Two further films were planned for Grayson in 1941; White House Girl, which was later made in 1948 with Durbin, and Very Warm for May, from the Jerome Kern and Oscar Hammerstein musical of the same name.
-Ann Sothern was also slated to appear, however, this fell through as well.
-The film eventually was made in 1944 as Broadway Rhythm.
+Two further films were planned for Grayson in 1941: White House Girl, which was later produced in 1948 with Durbin, and Very Warm for May, from the Jerome Kern and Oscar Hammerstein musical of the same name.
+The film eventually was produced in 1944 as Broadway Rhythm.

-She appeared in three films in 1942: The Vanishing Virginian, Rio Rita and Seven Sweethearts.
+Grayson appeared in three films in 1942: The Vanishing Virginian, Rio Rita and Seven Sweethearts.
 In the first, Grayson plays the teenage daughter, Rebecca, of the eccentric Yancey family from Lynchburg, Virginia.
 Set in 1913, the film was based on Rebecca Yancey Williams's own family.

 Grayson co-starred in Rio Rita with Abbott and Costello.
 Grayson portrayed the title character, Rita Winslow.
 The film was originally meant to be an adaptation of the 1927 Broadway musical; however, only two songs were retained for the film, the title song, and "The Ranger Song", which was performed by Grayson.

 Co-starring Van Heflin, Seven Sweethearts cast Grayson as the youngest of seven daughters from Holland, Michigan, who is hired by reporter-photographer Heflin to serve as a model and secretary while he covers the town's tulip festival, and with whom he falls in love.